nearspacelabs/stac-client-python/README.md

 If you're on windows you'll need to set your environment variables using the `SET` command or in the [system environment variables gui](https://www.hows.tech/2019/03/how-to-set-environment-variables-in-windows-10.html).
 Then call `jupyter notebook`.

 ### First Code Example
-Want to jump quickly into a code sample?
+Want to jump quickly into a code sample for searching by area of interest and date range, and then downloading a Geotiff?
 Expand the below sections to examine a code block using our STAC client and the printout from it's execution.
 If you need to read more about STAC first, then jump to the summary [here](#what-are-protobufs-grpc-and-spatio-temporal-asset-catalogs).